 Homework / Problem Sets: Organic chemistry is a very problem-solving based subject.
-The intended purpose of homework questions and problem sets is to provide you opportunities to practice applying your knowledge to problems.
-Students will be asked to answer questions about the assigned reading and/or pose solutions to assigned problems, however, these questions will not be turned in for a grade.
-It is in the student's best interest to take these assignments seriously since the quizzes and exam questions will be related to these practice problems.
-The homework and problem sets will require either individual or group effort.
+The intended purpose of homework and problem sets is to provide you opportunities to practice applying your knowledge but will not be turned in for a grade.
+It is in the student's best interest to take these assignments seriously since the quizzes and exam will be related to these practice problems.

-Quizzes: In order to encourage attendance, study habits and practice with multple choice questions, there will be 20 short on-line (using Moodle) quizzes given after each class in which new material has been presented.
+Quizzes: To encourage attendance, study habits and practice, there will be 25 short on-line (using Moodle) quizzes given after each class in which new material has been presented.
 Quizzes must be completed by the beginning of the next lecture period.
-There will be no opportunity to make-up a missed quiz, however, only the best 16 quizzes will count 20% toward a student's final grade.
+Students may use their class notes, text books, and other materials but the quiz must be completed independently.
+There will be no opportunity to make-up a missed quiz, however, only the best 20 quizzes will count 20% toward a student's final grade.

-Exams: There are three, in-semester exams that will be administered during the 1hr 15min regular class times as indicated by the schedule at the end of this syllabus.
+Exams: There are four, in-semester exams that will be administered during the 50 minute regular class times as indicated by the schedule at the end of this syllabus.
+Exams may also include a "take-home" portion.
 Missing an exam without prior approval from the instructor will result in a zero for that exam.
 Students should refer to the tentative exam schedule listed at the end of this syllabus.
 Any changes to the schedule will be announced in advance.
+Only the 3 best exam scores will count towards a students final grade.
+Each of the three exams are 20% of the final grade.
 A cumulative final exam will also be administered during the self-scheduled examination periods.
-The final exam will be a comprehensive, multiple-choice, standardized exam provided by the American Chemical Society.
+The final exam will be a comprehensive, multiple-choice, standardized exam provided by the American Chemical Society along with a small section of problems created by the professor from the most recent material.